JelenS/Hello-world/README.md

 # Hello-world
-Thih is my small peace
+This is my little peace.

+Hi all!